saantdahal/Banking-System/README.md

 ## 📋 Overview

-Basic Banking Prototype is a simple web-based application developed using HTML, CSS, JavaScript, and Bootstrap.
+Basic Banking Prototype is a simple web-based application developed using HTML, CSS, JavaScript, Bootstrap, and MySQL.
 This project simulates basic banking operations where users can create accounts, add beneficiaries, and make transactions to other accounts.
 An admin interface is provided to approve user accounts before they can be activated.

 ## ✨ Features